 3S is one of the four KS3 classes and is part of the Formal pathway within the Academy.
-There are 10 students in the group: 9 boys and 1 girl whose ages range from 11 to 14 years old.
+There are 10 students in the group: 7 boys and 3 girls whose ages range from 11 to 14 years old.

 The students in group are working within the following ranges:

 Students in the class have a range of learning needs.
-These include needs relating to communication, social interaction, hearing difficulties, self-regulation and anxiety.
+These include needs relating to communication, social interaction, visual impairment, self-regulation and anxiety.
 Many of the class have a diagnosis of ASD and some of the students have medical needs.
-The students in 3S have lovely mix of personalities and a variety of interests which include buses, Dr Who, medieval fiction, football, taekwondo, the armed forces, Harry Potter and books.
+The students in 3S have lovely mix of personalities and a variety of interests which include buses, history, dancing, cats, football, taekwondo, the armed forces, Harry Potter and books.
 They like to share their experiences and knowledge with each other and do so with the confidence they will be shown interest and respect.

-The students access the curriculum in various areas of the academy.
-The timetabled lessons include Maths, Literacy, Science, Computing, Foundation subjects and PHSE.
+The students access the curriculum in various areas of the Academy.
+The timetabled lessons include Maths, English, Science, Computing, P.E. and PHSE.
 In addition they also access a Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.

 Our reward system is a very encouraging tool for our students and helps them engage with their work and improve their behaviour.
 Credit prizes are awarded weekly and a class Star of the Week is chosen.